rstroop/nch-bootcamp/README.md

 ```
 	lab-test-harness/src/test/java/com/rhc/lab/test/cucumber/RunCukesTest.java
 ```
 	* In the Junit window, the features should still fail, but the "Given" steps should all pass successfully.
+Why is this the case?

 The second goal of the day is to get some practice writing business rules in the Drools Rules Language.